-The uptick in third-quarter household spending (+5.01% y/y) was “underwhelming,” despite events like the Asian Games, the Ramadan festival and somewhat subdued inflation prints.
+The uptick in third-quarter household spending (+5.01 percent y/y) was “underwhelming,” despite events like the Asian Games, the Ramadan festival and somewhat subdued inflation prints.
 In addition, the outlook for household spending remains weak despite the boost from the IMF meetings in October, as the country continues to be plagued by natural disasters and higher interest rates constraining credit demand.
-On the other hand, overall consumption growth at 5.23% y/y in Q3 was supported by strong growth in government spending at 6.28% y/y, the highest since 2015.
+On the other hand, overall consumption growth at 5.23 percent y/y in Q3 was supported by strong growth in government spending at 6.28 percent y/y, the highest since 2015.

-Investment spending saw and increase, up nearly 7% in the third quarter after dipping below 6% in the second quarter.
+Investment spending saw an increase, up nearly 7 percent in the third quarter after dipping below 6 percent in the second quarter.
 Import curbs on machinery and equipment may present some downside for investment spending into end-2018, but this will be offset by an increase in election-driven spending after the parliament approved a record spending budget for 2019.
 Indonesia’s trade outlook, meanwhile, remains benign given the escalating U.S.-China trade war concerns.

-More US rate hikes remain in the pipeline as the Fed stays on course this year and into 2019, keeping Asian currencies on the back foot.
-It is important to note that the third-quarter current account deficit—scheduled for release on November 9—will likely cross the key 3% of GDP mark, posing further risk to the rupiah amid global tightening risks.
+More rate hikes in the United States remain in the pipeline as the Fed stays on course this year and into 2019, keeping Asian currencies on the backfoot.
+It is important to note that the third-quarter current account deficit—scheduled for release on November 9—will likely cross the key 3 percent of GDP mark, posing further risk to the rupiah amid global tightening risks.